HappyHackingOrange/mazelib/README.md

 ### Implementing a game engine

-The following code example implements a game engine which displays the maze in a command line.
-The game enginer is implemented through the View interface class--it allows for flexiblity if you want to design a different game engine with same maze generator/solver.
+The following code example implements a game engine which displays the maze on a terminal window.
+The game engine is implemented through the View interface class--it allows for flexiblity if you want to design a different game engine with the same maze generator/solver.

 #include "Maze.h"
 #include "Prims.h"